lailanelkoussy/arcascience-technical-test/README.md

-Reading and understanding exercise + data exploration : 10 minutes Building Graph database: started at 8:40 pm
+Reading and understanding exercise + data exploration : 10 minutes Building Graph database: started at 8:40 pm  paused 23h28

 I suppose, in this case, that existing relationships are fixed.
 This is to allow precalculations to be done at startup time, to maximise efficiency.